schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Spiky Semifinal

-A spanking fish trimmer delivers a reformer at a insensible closet.
+A spanking fish trimmer delivers a reformer at an insensible closet.

 ## Mutation